-In fact, the silver price has gained over 6% just within the past week, in part buoyed by the likelihood of an increasingly dovish Federal Reserve.
-Professional investors have become much more bullish about silver too, increasing their long positions by 80% as they expect silver prices to continue to rise the rest of the year.
-And silver exchange-traded funds remain big buyers, increasing their holdings of silver at nearly 3%, over double the rate at which they’re buying gold.
+In fact, the silver price has far exceeded analysts’ expectations in 2020, becoming one of the hottest investment assets of the year.
+Professional investors have become much more bullish about silver too, increasing their holdings of silver as they expect silver prices to continue to rise the rest of the year.
+And silver exchange-traded funds remain big buyers, continuing to increase their holdings of silver.

 Unlike paper assets such as stocks and bonds, silver is an actual asset, a store of value.
 Stocks are a claim to ownership in a company, but if the company fails then your “asset” is worthless.
-Same with bonds – if the company issuing the bonds goes out of business then you’ll be lucky to get pennies of your principal back.
+It’s the same with bonds – if the company issuing the bonds goes out of business then you’ll be lucky to get pennies of your principal back.

 Silver, on the other hand, is one of the world’s most widely traded commodities.
 It’s in demand around the world, on commodities exchanges, at coin shops, and online.
 Just like gold, silver is seen as a final store of value, the ultimate money when paper money becomes worthless.

 Just like gold, silver can help protect retirement portfolios against inflation and help investors maintain value during financial downturns.
 With a track record dating back thousands of years, it’s no wonder that investors continue to trust silver to protect their investments.
 To answer whether silver is a good investment or not, we must look at some of the most relevant advantages to diversifying your investment portfolio with precious metals.